-Cross Linked Polyethylene (XLPE): An annual cable inspection is required on all XLPE cables on the transmission system.
-This involves sheath testing as well as inspection of cable terminations and link boxes
+Cross Linked Polyethylene (XLPE): XLPE cables on the transmission system are to be inspected every 3 years10 or for cables >10km an inspection can be carried out for a third of the length of the cable every year.
+This involves sheath testing as well as inspection of cable terminations and link boxes.